harness/developer-hub/docs/infra-as-code-management/get-started/onboarding-guide.md

 Go to [Terraform Documentation](https://developer.hashicorp.com/terraform/intro) or [OpenTofu Documentation](https://opentofu.org/docs/) for more information on currently supported Workspace types.

-## Create a Workspace
+## Create a workspace

 A workspace is essentially a named environment or container that stores your Terraform configurations, variables, states, and other resources necessary to manage infrastructure.

 One of the fundamental pieces of the Workspace creation step is to configure a connection to your Cloud Provider and Code Repository through **Connectors** so it can compare the current and expected state of your infrastructure, and apply infrastructure updates when required via your Harness IaCM pipelines.

 :::info
-Harness recommends configuring your connector before creating your workspace, however, you can also add new connectors during the [Create Workspace flow](https://developer.harness.io/docs/infra-as-code-management/get-started/onboarding-guide#create-a-workspace).
+Harness recommends configuring your connector before creating your workspace, however, you can also add new connectors during the [Create Workspace flow](https://developer.harness.io/docs/infra-as-code-management/get-started/onboarding-guide#add-a-new-workspace).
 :::

 ## Add connectors